CogitoNTNU/MarketingAI/README.md

 ![img](/docs/img/vscodeSettup.png)

-Now ypu can utilize all the installed goodies form the environment ;)
+Now you can utilize all the installed goodies form the environment ;)

 ### Create a .env file
 Create a file called `.env` in the root of the project.
 This file should contain the following: